camunda/camunda-docs/docs/apis-tools/tasklist-api/tasklist-api-tutorial.md

 We have the implementation of our service, but we still can't make requests to the Tasklist API because we're not providing any credentials to the API.

-To achieve this, we need to rename the file `.env.example` to `.env` (the file needs to be on the root because we'll reuse it to generate the demo data), and the content of this file should look like this:
+To achieve this, we need to rename the file `.env.example` to `.env` (the file needs to be on the root because we'll reuse it to generate the demo data), and the content of this file must look like this:

 ```sh
 ZEEBE_ADDRESS="<cluster-id>.bru-2.zeebe.camunda.io:443"